 The physical location from where a program of study is being delivered.
-The University has five campuses.
-These are: City West, City East, Mawson Lakes, Magill, and Whyalla.
+The University has six campuses.
+These are: City West, City East, Mawson Lakes, Magill, Whyalla and Mount Gambier.

 An opportunity within a program for students to gain valuable on-the-job skills and experience in preparation for the workplace.